|

 a watch on that door for me, Mistress.
 I am going to report this

 to King Elessar.
-Right now."
+Right away."

 "Gods!" said Herzog pulling out his handkerchief and